newarifrh/portainer-service-webhook/README.md

 ## Example

-Save the webhook url using Github Secret.
+Save the webhook URL using GitHub Secret.

 ```yaml
 steps: